edwinschaeffer/SeleniumDemo/README.md

 # Basic Spring Boot Automation Test Example
+Thanks to arnc for uploading this original example.

 A basic example of an automation test using Spring Boot, Thymeleaf and Selenium.

-> **Note:** Replace the path of the web driver in `SeleniumTest.java` before running the automation test.
+> **Note:** Current webdriver is for Chrome version 101 located at the root directory
+> # TODO: Download the correct ChromeDriver here for your browser: https://chromedriver.chromium.org/downloads
+> # TODO: Update the directory location in SeleniumTest.java